openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Take an Extra Move Action

-On any turn, instead of taking a normal action, you may use an extra move action.
+On any turn, instead of taking a major action, you may use an extra move action.

 ### Move Actions